Willy624/Website/content/authors/admin/_index.md

 education:
   courses:
-  - course: MSc in Econometrics and Mathematical Economics
+  - course: MSc in Econometrics and Mathematical Economics, with Distinction
     institution: London School of Economics and Political Science
     year: 2020

-    description: With Distinction
-  - course: BSc in Mathematics and BA in Finance
+  - course: BSc in Mathematics and BA in Finance, with GPA 4.03/4.3
     institution: National Taiwan University
     year: 2019
-    description: GPA 4.03/4.30

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons